Basic Information About The Costumed Adventurer Simulation Engine

 CASERPG.com's Content Sharing Policy

-A distillation of decades worth of role-playing content creation, the Costumed Adventurer Simulation Engine is an all-new variation on a forty year old rule set.
-I am happy to allow others to use some, or even all, of the CASE's original rules text in their own, subsequent works, should they desire to.
-In making such an allowance, however, I am applying one important condition to any such efforts.
+What I'm trying to say is that I do not claim sole stewardship over the Costumed Adventurer Simulation Engine.
+While I am the sole author of the CASE itself, I am happy to allow others to use some, or even all, of the CASE's original rules text in their own, subsequent works, should they desire to.
+In making such an allowance, however, I impose one essential condition upon any such efforts.

-In other words, the Costumed Adventurer Simulation Engine rule set itself is offered under the Attribution 4.0 International license (CC BY 4.0).
-You may copy and redistribute the text of the CASE rules in any medium or format you wish.
-Furthermore, you may remix, transform, or build upon this material for any purpose, even those that are commercial in nature.
-That's pretty generous, when you get down to it.
+In other words, the rule set of the Costumed Adventurer Simulation Engine is offered under the Attribution 4.0 International license (CC BY 4.0).
+You may copy and redistribute the text of the CASE in any medium or format desired.
+Furthermore, you may remix, transform, or build upon the CASE for any purpose, even those that are commercial in nature.
+That's incredibly generous, when you get down to it.

 The sole catch is that I require others to properly credit me and my writing when using it in their own products.
 After decades of having my material shamelessly stolen by countless bad actors in the gaming community, this point is non-negotiable.
 Such attribution of my contributions should include my name and e mail, as well as a link to CASERPG.com itself.
 That's just about it!

-Note that the above refers only to the Costumed Adventurer Simulatione Engine's text.
-Any art I commission for use in my own CASE products is not covered under this free license, and I retain full copyright over that.
-Yes, the rules are free for everyone to use, but art is what makes an individual CASE product (and potential, deluxe files featuring them) unique!
+Note that the above refers only to the text of the Costumed Adventurer Simulatione Engine.
+Any art I commission for use in subsequent CASE products is not covered under this license, and I retain full copyright over that.
+Yes, the CASE itself is free for everyone to use, but art is what makes an individual CASE product (and potential, deluxe files featuring them) unique and appealing!

 Attribution 4.0 International (CC BY 4.0)